Standardizing

 Confounding is one way of describing an interaction: an association involving at least three related factors.

 Association involving counts are contextual.
-Even if the number unemployed is bigger in California than in Iowa, the unemployment rate can be can be smaller in California than in Iowa.
+Even if the number unemployed is bigger in California than in Iowa, the unemployment rate can be smaller in California than in Iowa.

 Associations involving ratios (averages, rates and percentages) are contextual.
 See the example below.